Following up on a previous post about gendered gift giving guides at Lego and Toys R Us, I discovered something

 What do girls get?
 Seven ipod accessories, 5 portable DVD players, 4 MP3 players, 3 laptop computers, 3 cameras, and one building/engineering game.
 One.

-Sure enough, Toys R Us confirms that girls may like technology, but boys build it.Lisa Wade is a professor of sociology at Occidental College.
+Sure enough, Toys R Us confirms that girls may like technology, but boys build it.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.